 There are several reasons that it may make more sense for someone to go the condo route vs the co-op route.

-- You have a lot more freedom when it comes to making changes in your apartment.
-For all intents and purposes, owning a condo is like owning your own, stand-alone real estate, so there are way fewer restrictions.
+You have a lot more freedom when it comes to making changes in your apartment.
+For all intents and purposes, owning a condo is like owning a piece of stand-alone real estate, so there are fewer restrictions.

 Cons to Buying a NYC Condo

-- Because you’re buying real property when you purchase a condo, you have to pay a mortgage recording tax when you purchase the condo.
+With the purchase of real property, you must pay a mortgage recording tax when you purchase the condo.
 The mortgage recording tax is a tax imposed on purchases of real property in New York State.
-This tax will be part of your closing costs when you purchase, and Co-op owner don’t have to pay this tax since they’re not purchasing “real” property.
+This tax will be part of your closing costs when you purchase, and a Co-op owner doesn’t pay this tax since they’re not purchasing “real” property.
 In other words, closing costs for condos are much higher than they are for co-ops.